SitecorePowerShell/Book/README.md

 _"The Sitecore powershell tools are absurdly good and helpful.
 I know they make a lot of people nervous, but they are incredibly well managed.
 Everybody should learn to sling some shell in Sitecore, you'll never look back."_ - [Christopher Campbell](https://twitter.com/RehbellOne) [tweet](https://twitter.com/RehbellOne/status/1058048820435607552)

-## Training Material

-The following book should provide you with enough information to use and be productive with SPE.
-Don't worry, you will be able to use it without having to write any code.

-We have a video series available to help walk you through the module [here](https://www.youtube.com/playlist?list=PLph7ZchYd_nCypVZSNkudGwPFRqf1na0b).

-We also maintain a comprehensive list of links to [blogs and videos](https://blog.najmanowicz.com/sitecore-powershell-console/) to help you on your journey to SPE awesomeness.
-Happy coding!

 ## Development Team

 * [Adam Najmanowicz](https://blog.najmanowicz.com/) \| [@adamnaj](https://twitter.com/adamnaj)